teloryfrozy/SortingAlgorithms/README.md

 # Sorting Algorithms

 👋 Welcome to the Sorting Algorithms repository!
-Here, I've implemented a collection of sorting algorithms in Python and Ruby, with ongoing work to implement them in C.
+This collection showcases a variety of sorting algorithms implemented in Python, Ruby, and C programming languages.
+It serves as a comprehensive resource for understanding and exploring fundamental sorting techniques.

-## Algorithms Implemented
+## Overview

+This repository encompasses the following sorting algorithms, each implemented in Python, Ruby, and C:

-- **Selection Sort**: Implemented in Python and Ruby
+- **Selection Sort**
-- **Bubble Sort**: Implemented in Python and Ruby
+- **Bubble Sort**
-- **Insertion Sort**: Implemented in Python and Ruby
+- **Insertion Sort**
-- **Merge Sort**: Implemented in Python and Ruby
+- **Merge Sort**

-## Assertion Tests
-Each sorting algorithm has been rigorously tested using assertion tests to ensure accurate and efficient sorting.

-## Future Work
+## Implemented Languages
-🚀 Currently working on implementing the sorting algorithms in C.

-Feel free to explore the code and test the sorting algorithms!
-Contributions and feedback are always appreciated.
+### Python 🐍
+The sorting algorithms have been implemented in Python, providing clear and concise code.

+### Ruby 💎
+Ruby implementations offer a different perspective, showcasing the same algorithms in a different language.

+### C 🚀
+C implementations provide insights into implementing algorithms in a lower-level language, emphasizing efficiency and performance.